okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/ios/integrationsteps.md

 keeping applications updated is a challenge.
-The [sample application](/docs/guides/oie-embedded-sdk-run-sample/ios/main/), provided in the SDK's Git repository, uses the SDK to implement such dynamic policy-driven driven behavior.
+The [sample application](/docs/guides/oie-embedded-sdk-run-sample/ios/main/), provided in the SDK's Git repository, uses the SDK to implement such dynamic policy-driven behavior.
 See this sample application for more details on how to design a dynamic application using the SDK.

 ### Integrate the SDK with the sample code